My Sugar Free Kitchen

 Ingredient Notes

-• Fried Noodles: I used Changs fried noodles 100 gram packet, however there are several different varieties of fried noodles available in the asian aisle of the supermarket.
+• Fried Noodles: I used Changs fried noodles 100 gram packet, however there are several different varieties of fried noodles available in the Asian aisle of the supermarket.

 • Lettuce Leaves: Butter lettuce, Gem lettuce, are the best.
 I find that the packets of loose lettuce leaves from the supermarket are ideal.
 Failing that use whatever lettuce you have on hand.